 PATIENT PROFILES

-Since you may see patients at different stages of diagnosis and treatment, there are questions to consider when developing a treatment plan and considering ISTURISA as an appropriate option.
+Since you may see patients at different stages of diagnosis and treatment, there are questions to consider when developing a treatment plan and exploring ISTURISA® (osilodrostat) as an appropriate option.

 Select a name to review different patient profiles: